Top 10 Things To Do In The French Riviera

 7. Drive The Scenic Corniche de l’Esterel

-Only 40 km’s separate glamorous Cannes from family-friendly Saint-Raphael, but expect this stretch of road to be very slow-going.
+Only 40 km separate glamorous Cannes from family-friendly Saint-Raphael, but expect this stretch of road to be very slow-going.
 Why?
 The Corniche de l’Esterel is the most scenic coastal drive in the French Riviera.
 Think of it as the South of France’s version of the Pacific Coast Highway in California.
 Massive rusty-red cliffs come crashing into the blue sea, only interrupted by a winding road and a few sleepy villages here and there.
 Plan for lots of stops in panoramic lookout points and lots of fantasies about one day owning some property on one of the cliffs.

 6. Catch a Bird’s-Eye View of Nice From Le Chateau

 On a hill separating the old city of Nice from the port, the Parc de la Colline du Château is the site of the original Greek settlement of Nikea.
 These days, the park offers unobstructed views high above the signature red-tiled rooftops and narrow alleys of Vieux Nice.
 Before the red of the rooftops meets the blue of the Mediterranean, the famous Promenade des Anglais proudly cuts through town.
-The most famous resident of this wide palm-fringed boulevard is the art deco Negresco Hotel – one of the few remainders of the city’s glory days as a resort town for the elite.
+The most famous resident of this wide palm-fringed boulevard is the Art Deco Negresco Hotel – one of the few reminders of the city’s glory days as a resort town for the elite.

 5. The Cap d’Antibes Coastal Walk